 - What Citrix Files VIP URL do you plan to use?

 If you include storage zone controllers in your environment, ensure that you correctly configure the following:

 - Citrix Files Switch VIP (used by the Citrix Files Control Plane to communicate with the storage zone Controller servers)

 For information, see the storage zones controller documentation.

 - If SAML is required for Citrix Files, do you want to use XenMobile as the SAML IdP?

-The recommended best practice is to integrate Citrix Files with XenMobile Advanced Edition or XenMobile Enterprise Edition, a simpler alternative to configuring SAML-based federation.
+The recommended best practice is to integrate Citrix Files with XenMobile Advanced Edition or XenMobile Advanced Edition (On-premises) or Citrix Endpoint Management (cloud), a simpler alternative to configuring SAML-based federation.
 When you use Citrix Files with those XenMobile editions, XenMobile provides Citrix Files with:

 - Single sign-on (SSO) authentication of mobile productivity apps users

 - User account provisioning based on Active Directory

 The XenMobile console enables you to perform Citrix Files configuration and to monitor service levels and license usage.